1. German meteorologist

 continental crust

-41. subduction zone-where oceanic plates goes down into the
+35. subduction zone-where oceanic plates go down into the

 mantle.